LassoSoft/LassoGuide/lasso_guide_source/operations/protocols-pipes.rst

 and port combination.
 The receivers must be waiting to accept packets from other hosts.

-.. method:: net_udp->writeBytes(b::bytes, toAddress::string, toPort::integer)::integer
+.. member:: net_udp->writeBytes(b::bytes, toAddress::string, toPort::integer)::integer

    This method sends the specified bytes to the indicated host.
 It returns the number of bytes which were sent.